AIAP-Group-Sharing-5/Image-segmentation-using-U-Net/README.md

 - 3*3 valid convolutions (stride = 1, with ReLU activation)

 #### **Output Layer**
 A 1*1 convolution was used to reduce the feature space from 64 channels to the desired number of classes.
-A softmax activation and cross entropy loss was then applied pixel-wise.
+For this implementation, we will be using 2 classes, as such the activation will be a sigmoid function coupled with a binary cross entropy loss function.

 <br />